-Figure 3-17 - Annual mean NO_X source apportionment at roadside AURN monitoring sites in 2016 (area type of each site is shown in parenthesis after its name - see Table 3.5)
+Figure 3-17 - Annual mean NO_x source apportionment at roadside AURN monitoring sites in 2017 (area type of each site is shown in parenthesis after its name - see Table 3.5)

-Figure 3-18 and Figure 3-19 show comparisons of modelled and measured annual mean NO_x and NO2 concentration in 2016 at background monitoring site locations.
+Figure 3-18 and Figure 3-19 show comparisons of modelled and measured annual mean NO_X and NO_2 concentration in 2017 at background monitoring site locations.
 Figure 3-20 and Figure 3-21 show similar comparisons for roadside sites.
 Both the national network sites used to calibrate the models and the verification sites are shown.
-Lines representing y = x - 30 % and y = x + 30% are also shown (this is the AQD data quality objective for modelled annual mean NO2 and NO_x concentrations - see Section 1.5).
-There is no requirement under the AQD to report modelled annual mean NO_x concentrations for comparison with limit values for the protection of human health (the NO_x limit value for the protection of vegetation only applies in vegetation areas).
-However, comparisons of modelled and measured NO_x concentrations and of the modelled NO_x concentrations with the data quality objectives are presented here alongside the comparisons for NO2.
-This provides an additional check on the reliability of the modelled NO2 concentrations to be relatively insensitive to differences between measured and modelled values of NO_x.
+Lines representing y = x - 30% and y = x + 30% are also shown (this is the AQD data quality objective for modelled annual mean NO_2 and NO_X concentrations - see Section 1.5).
+There is no requirement under the AQD to report modelled annual mean NO_X concentrations for comparison with limit values for the protection of human health (the NO_X limit value for the protection of vegetation only applies in vegetation areas).
+However, comparisons of modelled and measured NO_X concentrations and of the modelled NO_X concentrations with the data quality objectives are presented here alongside the comparisons for NO_2 .
+This provides an additional check on the reliability of the modelled estimates of NO_2 because the non-linear relationships between NO_X and NO_2 tend to cause modelled NO_2 concentrations to be relatively insensitive to differences between measured and modelled values of NO_X .

-Summary statistics for the comparison between modelled and measured NO_X and NO2 concentrations are listed in Table 3.6 and Table 3.7.
-The percentages of monitoring sites for which the modelled annual mean concentrations fall outside the data quality objectives is generally greater for NO_X than for NO2, for the reasons discussed above.
+Summary statistics for the comparison between modelled and measured NO_X and NO_2 concentrations are listed in Table 3.6 and Table 3.7.
+The percentages of monitoring sites for which the modelled annual mean concentrations fall outside the data quality objectives is generally greater for NO_X than for NO_2 , for the reasons discussed above.